Whey Protein vs. Casein (Which is Best for You?)

 - Experiment with timing: While these recommendations are commonly followed, everyone's body is different, so feel free to experiment with what works best for you.
 Consuming small amounts of protein regularly throughout the day provides optimal results.

-Armed with these guidelines, you're set to optimize your protein intake, ensuring your muscles get the nourishment they crave at the right times.
+Armed with these guidelines, you can optimize your protein intake, ensuring your muscles get the nourishment they crave at the correct times.

 Pre-workout & post-workout uses